chrischow/wordle_solver/README.md

 | [Barry Smyth](https://towardsdatascience.com/what-i-learned-from-playing-more-than-a-million-games-of-wordle-7b69a40dbfdb) | Selection of minimum set covers using entropy, letter frequencies, and coverage | Two words: `cones-trial` | 3.68 | Not provided |
 | [Barry Smyth](https://towardsdatascience.com/what-i-learned-from-playing-more-than-a-million-games-of-wordle-7b69a40dbfdb) | Selection of minimum set covers using entropy, letter frequencies, and coverage | Three words: `hates-round-climb` | Not provided | Not provided |

+Another potential issue with the existing content were the conclusions on what was "best".
+I observed that different authors have recommended different seed words, but used different approaches to run their simulations.
+This led to the hypothesis that the other components of a Wordle strategy could be the reason why we saw different recommended seed words.

+Therefore, building on the literature to test the hypothesis above, we will:

+1. Test different configurations of a Wordle strategy on the list of seed words from above i.e. all recommendations
+2. Present more metrics on each Wordle solver's performance

 ## The Game
 For the uninitiated, Wordle is Mastermind for 5-letter words.
 The aim of the game is to guess an undisclosed word in as few steps as possible, and you only have six tries.
 On each guess, Wordle will tell you if each letter: